dvddarias/docker-sync/README.md

 ##Typical use case

 You are part of a team of 4 programmers working on a code base that runs on a docker image.
-Lets assume it is a `Django` image that has the following Dockerfile and weights 450mb:
+Lets assume it is a `Django` image that has the following Dockerfile:

 	FROM python:3.4-slim